Online Colleges in Connecticut

 Overview of Higher Education in Connecticut

-The University of Connecticut (UConn), the state’s largest public school, has more than 30,000 students across 5 campuses.
-UConn offers 7 undergraduate degrees, 17 graduate degrees and 6 professional degrees.
+The University of Connecticut (UConn), the state’s largest public school, has more than 32,000 students across 5 campuses.
+UConn offers online undergraduate and graduate courses, post baccalaureate certificates, graduate certificates, and graduate programs.
 Designated a “public ivy,” the school ranks among the top 25 public universities in the nation.

 About Online Colleges in Connecticut

 In 1998, The Connecticut Distance Learning Consortium (CTDLC) was launched to provide support and services to the online educators.
 That same year, 4 institutions in the state became among the nation’s first to offer online courses.

 By 2018, according to the NCES, 9.9% of Connecticut higher education students were enrolled in online courses exclusively.
 Another 11.4% of students were participating in some combination of online and on-campus courses.

 The online learning format appeals to adult learners, parents, people with medical conditions, and those who need to maintain full time employment, as well as many others.
 It’s also an excellent option for individuals who want a degree from a Connecticut institution, but live outside the state.

 Additionally, Charter Oak State College focuses exclusively on online learning and offers associates, bachelor’s and master’s degree programs in areas such as health care, business, information systems and more.